elec327/elec327.github.io/lab5/index.md

 #### Part 2: Making a Mood Ring

-In this part, we'll put together Part 1 and add in ADC to make a "mood ring" with the RGB LED controlled by the on board temperature sensor.
+In this part, we'll put together Part 1 and add in ADC to make a "mood ring" with the RGB LED controlled by the on-board temperature sensor.
 We'll start off with a few questions that should guide learning how to use ADC:

   5. **[Not scored]** How would you turn on the ADC10 module and tell it to